Summer Camp Health & Safety

 In accordance with the State of Connecticut requirements for youth camps, Mystic Aquarium has established the following guidelines to ensure camper and instructor safety for this summer:

-- Each camp will have a maximum of 14 campers with dedicated instructors.
+- Most camps will have a maximum of 16 campers with dedicated instructors.
+Our PreK camps will have a maximum of 14 campers with dedicated instructors.

 - Each camp will be completely independent and will not mix with other camp groups.